historic-trails/website/docs/sites/Fort-larned.md

   caption="The fort in modern day" src="images/fort larned.jpg"
 %}
- The fort is a military institution constructed of stone that was built in Pawnee, knsas in 1854.
+The fort is a historical military institution constructed of stone that was built in Pawnee, Kansas in 1854.
 It was created for the purpose of patrolling the Santa Fe trail.

 The fort consisted of 92 buildings used to house the generals and the regiments of solders.
-The fort served as the main force to uphold the law of the United States in the Kansas portion of the Santa Fe trail.
- The territory at the time only had small law enforcement, like sheriffs, who had limited control over areas outside their towns' limits.
-Traveling outside towns was done with grate risk as soon as They left the town boundaries.
-Their best bet for safe travel would be to use the protection provided from the forts on the trail.
-Fort Larned would distribute protection by sending patrols of at least 12 men from one fort to the next to escort civilians and enforce the new law.
+The fort served as the main force to uphold the law of the United States along the Santa Fe Trail in the Kansas territory.
+The Kansas territory at the time only had small law enforcement, like sheriffs, who had limited control over areas outside their town limits.
+Traveling outside towns and between towns was done with great risk.
+The Santa Fe Trail was patrolled by the military and provided safer travel.
+Forts were lined throughout the Santa Fe Trail.
+Fort Larned was one of these forts.
+Fort Larned provided protetcion by sending out military patrols consisting of at least 12 men.
+The military patrols went between Fort Larned and it's neighboring forts along the Santa Fe Trail.
+Civilians could choose to travel with the patrols for safer travel.
+The military patrol not only provided safe travel but also enforced the new law.

 ## A Gold River